ppikula/mongooseim-docker/README.md

 It will start a MongooseIM instance and it will bind the mnesia dir and log directory to the `mnesia` and `log` dir in the current working dir.

-The mnesia directory would look like this:
+The mnesia directory will look like this:

 ```
 ls -l mnesia